-On This Deity today proudly presents a love story of lust and adventure; the story of Jane Elizabeth Digby, who died 132 years ago today, a woman who did her own thing, when doing one’s own thing was very much not what women did.
+On This Deity today proudly presents a love story of lust and adventure; the story of Jane Elizabeth Digby, who died on this day in 1881; a woman who did her own thing, when doing one’s own thing was very much not what women did.

 During the course of her lifetime, today’s average British woman will have sexual contact with an average of 14.5 men.
 Women weren’t always so free to enjoy their sexuality.
 It was women like Jane who paved the way for her late 20th, early 21st century Sisters.

 Jane Digby was born with a silver spoon in her mouth in 1807.
 Her father, an Admiral, had made the family pile commandeering Spanish treasure.
 Jane was a stunner and the fact that her daddy was loaded made her an extremely desirable marriage prospect.
 Aged just 17 she was married off to Lord Ellenborough, a man twice her age.

 They had a son but he died as an infant.
 He was the first of Jane’s five children by four different fathers; only two of her children would survive to adulthood.